xigxog/kubefox/docs/quickstart.md

     ```

 Next deploy the `hello-world` App.
 Simply use the `publish` command, which not
-only builds the OCI images for the Components but also loads them onto the kind
+only builds the OCI images for the Components but also pushes them to the
-Cluster and deploys the App to the KubeFox Platform.
-You have the flexibility to
+container registry and finally deploys the App to the KubeFox Platform.
+You have
-specify the name and version of the AppDeployment you're creating.
-We'll delve
+the flexibility to specify the name and version of the AppDeployment you're
-into AppDeployment version later in this tutorial, so there's no need to worry
+creating.
+We'll delve into AppDeployment version later in this tutorial, so
-about it right now.
-If you don't provide a name, KubeFox defaults it to `<APP
+there's no need to worry about it right now.
+If you don't provide a name,
-NAME>-<GIT REF>`.
-In our case, it becomes `hello-world-main`.
-The initial run
+KubeFox defaults it to `<APP NAME>-<GIT REF>`.
+In our case, it becomes
-might take a bit of time as it downloads dependencies, but subsequent runs will
+`hello-world-main`.
+The initial run might take a bit of time as it downloads
-be faster.
-If you want more detailed feedback, consider adding the `--verbose`
+dependencies, but subsequent runs will be faster.
+If you want more detailed
-flag.
+feedback, consider adding the `--verbose` flag.

 ```{ .shell .copy }
 fox publish --wait 5m